-What is the EMU?
+What is the Epilepsy Monitoring Unit?

 Experienced technologists from the EMU Control Room provide patients with monitoring 24 hours a day and perform neurological testing as events occur.
 Our EEG technologists and nurses are specially trained in recognizing and responding to seizures to maximize your safety.